-Product Title of Standards or Code of Practice Standard code Price Wooden Craft Code of practice for the manufacture of wooden craft items CRCP 7: 2010 USD 36.97 ensure the cassist in pres ional Code of Practice is designed to: uality of wooden craft items; serving the traditional craft industry while supporting the tourism industry; and ability of the artisans. e establishes the minimum requirements for the manufacture and production or ance than prescriptive requirements for craft items. of wooden craft items.
-7 The document is more focuses on work ma e may be applied to all wooden craft items in the manufacturing stage or at the de by individual crafts-persons by hand.
-However, to improve efficiency and p employ tools, technology and other expertise to their best advantage. • This Code of Praction e does not apply to production techniques used solely for high volume output if such techniques: a) do not ado to the overall quality and design; and b) are not pe rformed with the skill and craftsmanship required D./ Product Title of Standards or Code of Practice Standard code Price Requirements for good management practices for micro, small and medium enterprises CRS 14: 2010 USD 41.82 ional Standard was developed in 2008 as part of the CROSQ/IDB-MIF Promo ough Technical Standards project. ting Small and Medium -sized Enterprises
+Product Title of Standards or Code of Practice Standard code Price Wooden Craft Code of practice for the manufacture of wooden craft items CRCP 7: 2010 USD 36.97 ensure the qassist in pres ional Code of Practice is designed to: uality of wooden craft items; serving the traditional craft industry while supporting the tourism industry; and bility of the artisans. e establishes the minimum requirements for the manufacture and production on ance than prescriptive requirements for craft items. of wooden craft items.
+The document is more focuses on work ma e may be applied to all wooden craft items in the manufacturing stage or at the de by individual crafts-persons by hand.
+However, to improve efficiency and premploy tools, technology and other expertise to their best advantage. • This Code of Practic e does not apply to production techniques used solely for high volume output i if such techniques: a) do not add to the overall quality and design; and b) are not pe formed with the skill and craftsmanship required Product Title of Standards or Code of Practice Standard code Price Requirements for good management practices for micro, small and medium enterprises CRS 14: 2010 USD 41.82 0 ional Standard was developed in 2008 as part of the CROSQ/IDB-MIF Promotough Technical Standards project. ting Small and Mediun n-sized Enterprises 5 rd was developed to assist micro, small and medium-sized enterprises in the i ironmental, quality and also an occupational safety and health management s • ntegrated management